dlbewley/dlbewley.github.io/_posts/2018-11-21-OpenStack-Heat-Orchestration-Templates-Howto-Part-1.md

 Heat templates are written in YAML format, and you can quickly see from the documentation that a basic template will likely have 4 sections:

 {% highlight yaml %}{% raw %}
-# features as of date of OpenStack release or the name of the release
+# templates will use features as of this release of OpenStack
 heat_template_version: queens
   ...
 # variables to inform the creation of resources to follow